Blog

 Prize

-The winner will be announced on the 8th of March 2024 and will receive a prize of €500, together with an inscribed certificate.
-The recipient of the award will be required to briefly present their research at EAMT 2024 to be held from 24th June to 27th June 2024 in Sheffield, UK.
+The winner will be announced in March 2025 and will receive a prize of €500, together with an inscribed certificate.
+The recipient of the award will be required to briefly present their research at MT Summit 2025 to be held from 23th to 27th June 2025 in Geneva, Switzerland (https://mtsummit2025.unige.ch).
 In order to facilitate this, the EAMT will waive the winner’s registration costs, and will make available a travel bursary of €200 to enable the recipient of the award to attend the said conference.
-The prize includes complimentary membership in the EAMT for 2025.
+The prize includes complimentary membership in the EAMT for 2026.

 Submission